pradhyumn/RL-based-Active-Portfolio-Management/README.md

 ### Some notes:

 Create a test->database folder and place the data.db file inside it for it to work.
+The data file can be downloaded at the following [link](https://drive.google.com/file/d/1Bm00NImEMA8TUjiPKau04JN-3CWj0gBH/view?usp=sharing)

 ### Overview